Eli Ahmed

-Eli Ahmed is an Indian writer, scriptwriter, director, lyricist, costume designer, actress and social activist.
-She is also the editor, publisher and proprietor of ‘Orani’, the women's magazine.
-It is the only women's magazine in the Northeast since 1970.
-She had also organised the first women's drama group in Assam in 1967.
-She was awarded the Padma Shri by the Government of India in 2017 for her contribution to literature and education.
+Eli Ahmed is an Indian writer, scriptwriter, director, lyricist, costume designer, actress, columnist, and social activist.
+Since 1970, she has been the editor, publisher, and proprietor of Orani, the only women's magazine in Northeast India.
+She was awarded the Padma Shri, India's fourth-highest civilian award, in 2017 for her contribution to literature and education.

 Early life

-Eli Ahmed was born in an aristocratic family in Nazira.
+Eli Ahmed was born to an aristocratic family in Nazira on March 14, 1934.
+Her roots grew from one of the five Parsi families referred to in Medini Mohan Choudhury's book Luit, Barak and Islam.
 Her father Abdur Rashid, was a surgeon.
 She lost her mother at a young age.
-She traces her roots to one of the five Parsi families referred to in Medini Mohan Choudhury's book Luit, Barak and Islam.

-Eli is known by different names to many.
-Nalinibala Devi called her Pokhila (butterfly), Nirmal Prabha Bordoloi calls her Beli (sun), filmmaker Brajen Barua called her Geet (song) and Bhupen Hazarika calls her Rong (colour).
-And friends call her Jui or fire.
+She moved to Guwahati in 1965 to interview for a position at a childcare center.